 - Provides you with the opportunities to realise your academic potential through a range of learning experiences.

-- Develop your passion for engineering and an enthusiasm for learning through a practical approach.
+- Encourage, through a practical approach, you will have a passion for engineering and an enthusiasm for learning

 - Enables you to obtain relevant industrial experience by providing the option of a sandwich placement year.